What is a second charge mortgage and how do they work?

 A second-charge mortgage could be a good option if:

-• You’re hoping to raise money, but your credit rating has fallen since arranging your original mortgage, making some borrowing options expensive.
-With a second-charge mortgage, you will only pay the higher rate on the smaller amount you’re borrowing, not both mortgages.
+- Your credit rating has slipped since you took out your first mortgage, making alternative methods of borrowing too expensive.
+With a second-charge mortgage, you will only pay the higher rate on the additional amount you’re borrowing, not the full value of both mortgages.

-• If you miss payments or are late with any, this may impact your credit rating and make it harder to borrow in the future.
+- Missed or late payments may impact your credit rating and make it harder to borrow in the future.

-• Some second-charge mortgages have long repayment periods, so you could still be making payments in retirement.
+- Some second-charge mortgages have long repayment periods, so you could still be repaying it in retirement.

 How do you apply for a second charge mortgage?